IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The term "anti-pattern" comes from agile software design literature, as per {{antipatterns}}.

+CDN refers to Content Distribution Networks, such as described by {{?RFC6707, Section 1.1}}.

 # A model for MUD controller mapping of DNS names to addresses {#mapping}

 This section details a strategy that a MUD controller could take.